 Frequently Asked Questions

-We hope to answer as many common questions about your room as possible.
+We hope to answer as many common questions about the Residence as possible.
 If we’ve missed one, please don’t hesitate to contact us and ask!

 How much does it cost to live in the Residence?

 The room fees vary based on length of stay and room type, but the standard rate is approximately $2900 per 4-month term.
 There is also a $50 application fee and a $350 deposit.